Vladimir7280/dash-masternode-tool/README.md

 ## Starting a masternode

-Once you set up the FIX daemon and perform the required *DMT* configuration, you need to broadcast the `start masternode` message to the FIX network, so the other FIX nodes recognize your daemon as a masternode and add it to the payment queue.
+Once you set up the FIX daemon and perform the required *FIXMT* configuration, you need to broadcast the `start masternode` message to the FIX network, so the other FIX nodes recognize your daemon as a masternode and add it to the payment queue.

 To do this, click the `Start Masternode using Hardware wallet` button.